Your Path to Health and Wellbeing Starts Here

 The plantar fascia is designed to absorb the stress and strain we place on our feet when walking/run

-by Talia Alt 24 Nov, 2023
+By Talia Alt 24 Nov, 2023

 The plantar fascia is designed to absorb the stress and strain we place on our feet when walking/running and doing other activities such as playing sports.

-by Talia Alt 22 Nov, 2023
+By Talia Alt 22 Nov, 2023

 The anterior cruciate ligament (ACL) is one of the many structures in the knee joint that aids in the stability of the knee joint throughout movement.
 Mainly preventing excessive anterior (forward) translation of the tibia (lower leg bone) on the femur (thigh bone), as well as rotational forces.
 The ACL is commonly torn in athletes with the mechanism of injury occurring being non-contact with your foot planted and a sudden change in direction or rapid stopping, or contact with a direct below to the side of your knee.
 You may experience hearing or feeling a “pop” in addition to the sensation of lack of stability or “giving way.”
 It is of popular opinion that if an ACL is ruptured the only option is surgery, due to the belief that the ACL cannot heal naturally.
 However, there has been a big shift with new evidence surfacing concluding that ACL full thickness tears can in fact heal with conservative management, with no adverse effect on return to play*, and improved patient outcomes.
 Filbay and colleagues (2022) analysed the data from The Knee Anterior Cruciate Ligament Nonsurgical vs Surgical Treatment (KANON) randomised control trial where participants either had rehabilitation alone or an optional delayed ACL reconstruction (ACLR).
 All measures were taken at baseline, three and six months, and one, two, and five years.
 At the 2-year follow-up, 16 out of 54 (30%) of rehabilitation plus optional delayed ACLR participants displayed evidence of ACL healing on MRI.
 Compared to MRI showing evidence of ACL healing of 53% of rehabilitation alone participants at the 2 year follow-up and 58% at the 5-year follow-up for the same group.
 Better sport/recreational function and knee-related quality of life was reported 2 years after injury by participants with evidence of ACL healing compared with the non-healed, delayed ACLR, and early ACLR groups.
 Another reason for the pathway of surgery was due to the theory that an ACLR prevented the development of osteoarthritis (OA), however it is now being suggested that ACLR could increase the risk of OA.
 A 20 year follow-up study found that there was no difference in knee OA between operative versus nonoperative groups.
 This study found that the operative group demonstrated greater knee stability however subjective and objective functional outcomes were poorer despite this (Yperen et al. 2018).
 It is important to note that in this post we are talking strictly on ACL ruptures alone.
 Everyone’s experiences and circumstances differ in what additional structures may or may not be implicated and a holistic approach is necessary for you and your allied health team to collectively choose what option may be best for you.
 If you would like more information feel free to get in contact with one of our physiotherapists or exercise physiologists.
 Alternatively, book in for your rehab journey that we would be delighted to be a part of! *It is important to know that electing to have surgery is not a necessity for return to sport and does not necessarily prevent further knee damage when returning to sport.
 References: Filbay, S, Roemer, F-W, Lohmander, S, Turkiewicz, A, Roos, E-M, Frobell, R & Englund, M, 2022, ‘Evidence of ACL healing on MRI following ACL rupture treated with rehabilitation alone may be associated with better patient-reported outcomes: a secondary analysis from the KANON trial,’ BMJ Journals, vol. 57, no. 2, pp 91-99.
 Yperen, D, Reijman, M, Es, E, Bierma-Zeinstra, S & Meuffels, D-E, 2018, ‘Twenty-year follow up study comparing operative versus nonoperative treatment of anterior cruciate ligament ruptures in high-level athletes’, The American Journal of Sports Medicine, vol. 46, no. 5, pp. 1129-1136.

-by admin 30 Oct, 2023
+By admin 30 Oct, 2023

 Anatomy On the side of your wrist underneath your thumb is two tendons called the abductor pollicis longus (APL) and the extensor pollicis brevis (EBP).
 They help the thumb to abduct (move away from the wrist/other fingers) and extend (bring the thumb back or up).
 These tendons are cord like structures which attach the muscles to the bone.
 Signs & Symptoms Pain near the base of the thumb that develops suddenly or over time and gradually gets worse.
 Swelling near the base of the thumb Difficulty moving the thumb and wrist when doing something that involves grasping or pinching/gripping Pain with turning the wrist Pain with lifting something with thumbs pointed upwards (i.e. lifting a child) A “sticking” sensation in the thumb when moving it Pain that can occasionally radiate up the forearm.
 Feeling of weakness in the thumb Occasionally tingling or pins and needles in the hand Causes Dequervian’s Tenosynovitis refers to inflammation to these two tendons.
 While a direct cause can be unclear, it is strongly associated with overuse of these two muscles.
 Any activities that lead to chronic overuse of the thumb can lead to the development of this issue There are several instances where It can often occur, particularly: In new mum’s or child care workers, picking up babies is common and frequent.
 Typing or scrolling phone hammering /sawing Gardening Repetitive grasping Treatment of Dequervian’s Tenosynovitis During your physio consult after accurately diagnosing the condition, some treatments we can provide include: Soft tissue massage through the thumb and forearm.
 We may occasionally treat from the neck down the arm Mobilisation of the joints – again working from the neck all the way down Stretching/strengthening exercises – any weakness or tightness may be addressed by stretching and strengthening exercises Give activity modification advice – educate you to complete the activities that cause the main concern with simple modifications Taping/splinting of the forearm, wrist and thumb to decrease pain and improve function of the hand.
 At Home treatments Some things you can do at home to be proactive include: Ice or heat packs to increase blood flow through the region to aid with recovery and decrease pain Exercise to help strengthen and stretch weak and tight muscles Other treatment practices can include splinting, NSAIDs, steroid injection and surgery.
 We believe that physiotherapy is a less invasive or disabling treatment style than the aforementioned and should be given a try first, and to try these treatments if there is little response to physiotherapy guided treatments.
 Conclusion If you think that you’re suffering from De Quervain’s Tenosynovitis or are suffering from wrist or thumb pain and still aren’t quite sure, give us a call on 0450 877 731 or book online so we can get you in the right direction and move without pain.